How to Build an Integration Marketplace for Your SaaS Product in 2026

 Timeline: 4 to 7 months for 10 to 20 integrations, based on Albato's competitive analysis.
 Each additional integration adds weeks to months depending on API complexity.

 Cost: $100,000 to $150,000 upfront, plus ongoing maintenance for API versioning, breaking changes, and authentication updates.
+See the true cost of building API integrations in-house for a full breakdown.
 A team maintaining 50+ integrations typically needs at least one dedicated engineer full-time just to keep existing connectors working.

 When it makes sense: Your product's core value proposition is the integration itself (you are an integration tool), or you need extremely custom data handling that no platform supports.